fantasyarcade/ready-fs/README.md

 Maximum file size                   : 16MiB + 64KiB
 ```

-Each 16 bit pointer is a pointer to a data block; zero is a sentinel value.
-If the final pointer in an inode is non-zero it's interpreted as a chain inode.

 # Directory Format

 Each directory entry is 32 bytes.
 Filenames do not have extensions, instead there's a dedicated type field to specify a file's type.